 Condition: Select a condition from the list.
 A condition must be met for the device to perform an action.
 If multiple conditions are defined, all of them must be met to trigger the action.
-For information about specific conditions, see Get started with rules for events.

 Use this condition as a trigger: Select to make this first condition function only as a starting trigger.
 It means that once the rule is activated it remains active for as long as all the other conditions are met, no matter the state of the first condition.
 If you don't select this option, the rule will simply be active whenever all the conditions are met.